 - Monastery of the Temptation - Jericho.
 Monastery in a dramatic setting at the cliff face.
-First monastery was developed here in 6th century around a cave where, according to a legend, Jesus spent forty days and nights fasting and meditating.
+First monastery was developed here in the 6th century around a cave where, according to a legend, Jesus spent forty days and nights fasting and meditating.
 Monastery was rebuilt in 1895.

 - Monastery of the Virgins - Jerusalem, Temple Mound.
-Remains of Early Christian monastery, which was founded in 4th century AD and abandoned in 614.
+Remains of Early Christian monastery, which was founded in the 4th century AD and abandoned in 614.
 Nuns, which entered this small monastery, never left it and were buried here.

 - Tell Umm Amer - North Gaza.
-One of the oldest monastic complexes in the world, founded in 3rd century AD by Saint Hilario.
+One of the oldest monastic complexes in the world, founded in the 3rd century AD by Saint Hilario.
 Found beautiful mosaics.

 - Al-Aqsa Mosque - Jerusalem.
 One of holiest sites in Islam - Muhammad was transported here during the Night Journey from Mecca.
-Initially built in the first half of 7th century, current building from 1035.
+Initially built in the first half of the 7th century, current building from 1035.
 Located on Temple Mount - holiest site in Judaism.

 - Dome of the Rock - Jerusalem.
 A Muslim shrine, built in 691 AD over Second Jewish Temple and refurbished many times since then.
 Intended as a shrine for piligrims and not a mosque.
 The building is not typical for Islamic architecture (in Byzantine style) as this was an attempt to compete with Christian and other architecture in Jerusalem.
 At the heart of this building is Foundation Stone - the most sacred site for Judaists.
 The large, guilded dome of this building is one of the most noticeable features in Jerusalem skyline.
 A model for Templar churches around Europe.

 - Great Mosque of Gaza - Gaza City.
 Ancient structure, built in the site of Philistine temple.
-Constructed as Byzantine church in the 5th century, transformed into mosque in 7th century.
+Constructed as Byzantine church in the 5th century, transformed into mosque in the 7th century.
 Later ruined and rebuilt several times, current structure is from the late 16th century.

 - Great Mosque of Nablus - Nablus.
 Old mosque, originally built as a Christian church in 244 - 249 AD, rebuilt in Byzantine times.
 Mosque here is since 1187, but the main building is from Byzantine times.